 Tamarack Nature Preserve, Woodbury

 Annual Clean-Up Event.
 Volunteers are encouraged to explore and get a little dirty cleaning-up this hidden gem.
-Bring a bottle of water, garbage bags and work gloves.
+Bring a water bottle, garbage bags and work gloves.
 Signs will be posted near trail access points showing where collected trash can be left.
 All ages, drop-in.
 2023 TBA.